eleferrets/student_store/README.md

 - [x] The API should contain an endpoint that serves an array of all products in the store
 - [x] A Store model should handle all data management logic for the API and be the interface for read/write operations to the JSON file.
 - [x] The frontend should include a landing page that displays the products available for purchase.
-- [ ] Each product should have an individual page that shows the details of the product and allows the user to add that product to their shopping cart.
+- [x] Each product should have an individual page that shows the details of the product.

 #### STRETCH FEATURES